OmkarShivaprasad/Covid19_DataExploration/README.md

-# Wrangling Covid-19 Datasets for Use in Python Data Exploration test
+# Wrangling Covid-19 Datasets for Use in Python Data Exploration

 ---
 Covid-19 is a disease caused by SARS-CoV-2.
 The World Health Organization declared the disease a pandemic on March 11th, 2020.
 Since then there have been numerous outlets that have compiled data and presented information pertaining to its spread.
 Information from Worldometer, a reference website reputed by the American Library Association, will be used as the primary dataset.
 Worldometer gathers and compiles information from various sources, including government communication channels as well as local media.
 It provides live updates on the total cases, new cases, total deaths, new deaths,recoveries and critical cases by country, territory or conveyance pertaining to Covid-19.